cioccarellia/IS23-AM02/README.md

 ### Executing

-Once the jar file is compiled you can run it (assuming your `java` uses a jdk 19 with preview enabled) using one of the following launch modes:
+Once the jar file has been compiled, you can run it (assuming your `java` uses a jdk 19 with preview-features enabled) using one of the following launch modes:

 #### Wizard

-The wizard is invoked when no/not enough parameters are given through CLI, and will ask through a CLI interface to provide them until an exhaustive configuration is reached and the corresponding module is started.
+The wizard is invoked when no/not enough parameters are given (as program arguments), and will ask through a CLI interface to provide them until an exhaustive configuration is reached, and the corresponding module is started.

 ```
 java --enable-preview -jar shelfie.jar